maimohsen1/Driver-Drowsiness-Detection/README.md

 After training, the model is tested on individual images.
 - The image is resized and normalized.
 - The model analyzes the image sequence and predicts if the driver is awake or drowsy.
-- The result is displayed along with the image, showing the **classification label and confidence score**.
+- The result is displayed along with th

----

-## 🎥 **5.
-Real-Time Drowsiness Detection**
-To test the model in real-world scenarios:
-- A **webcam** continuously captures video frames.
-- The frames are processed into a sequence and passed to the model.
-- If drowsiness is detected, an **alert message** is displayed on the screen.